-John Lewis to make final crossing over Edmund Pettus Bridge in Selma
+John Lewis makes final journey across Edmund Pettus Bridge in Selma

 Within months, President Lyndon B. Johnson signed the Voting Rights Act, which was meant to end the obstacles preventing black people from voting.

-In subsequent years, Lewis has led an annual march of Republicans and Democrats, current and former presidents across the bridge.
+In subsequent years, Lewis has led an annual march of Republicans and Democrats and current and former presidents across the bridge.
 Most notably, in 2015 on the 50th anniversary of Bloody Sunday, he walked across the span with the nation’s first black president, Barack Obama; former president George W. Bush; and many of the foot soldiers of the 1960s movement.

-“We just need to open our eyes and our ears and our hearts to know that this nation’s racial history still casts its long shadow upon us,” Obama said.
+“We just need to open our eyes and our ears and our hearts to know that this nation’s racial history still casts its long shadow upon us,” Obama said then.
 “We know the march is not yet over; we know the race is not yet won.
 We know reaching that blessed destination where we are judged by the content of our character requires admitting as much.”

+On Sunday, Lawrence Wofford, 71, of Selma drew parallels between the protests of the 1960s for racial equality and the demonstrations of today.

+Joseph Lowery “would say ‘everything has changed, and yet nothing has changed,’ ” Wofford said, invoking another late civil rights leader.
+“That [Bloody Sunday] was a piece of the systemic racism, and I think to some extent that young black men being killed by police officers is another sense of systemic racism that we have to deal with.”

-In the days after Lewis’s death, there have been renewed calls for Congress to act on voting rights and name the legislation in Lewis’s honor.
+In the days since Lewis’s death, there have been renewed calls for Congress to act on voting rights and name the legislation in Lewis’s honor.
 In 2013, the Supreme Court invalidated a crucial component of the landmark law, ruling that Congress had not taken into account the nation’s racial progress when citing certain states for federal oversight.
 The House passed legislation in December to restore those protections, but the bill has languished in the GOP-led Senate.

 There also have been calls to rename the Edmund Pettus Bridge for Lewis.
-Pettus was a Confederate officer and a member of the Ku Klux Klan.
+Pettus was a Confederate officer and a grand dragon of the Ku Klux Klan.

 At the service at Troy University on Saturday, Lewis’s flag-draped casket was carried by men in masks, and attendees were seated six feet apart, a reminder that the country is still in the midst of the coronavirus pandemic, which has killed nearly 150,000 Americans, a disproportionate number from low-income, minority communities.